-Bronwen Maddox (PPE, 1982) became the new Director of the Institute for Government in September 2016.
+Bronwen Maddox (1982, PPE) became the new Director of the Institute for Government in September 2016.
 The Institute is a leading think tank working to improve government by making better decisions and implementing them.

 Previously, Bronwen was Editor and Chief Executive of Prospect Magazine, the UK’s leading current affairs and culture monthly title with a circulation of more than 32,000.
 Her aim was to build on Prospect’s reputation for intellectual rigour and originality.
 In May 2016, she held a high-profile interview with fellow St John’s alumnus and former Prime Minister Tony Blair (Jurisprudence, 1972), the subject of the cover story of her final issue.